Cosmic Girl (song)

 "Cosmic Girl" is the second single from British funk and acid jazz band Jamiroquai's third studio album, Travelling Without Moving (1996).
 The song was released in the United Kingdom on 25 November 1996 via Sony Soho Square and in the United States in 1997 via Work Group.
+It was written by Jay Kay and Derrick McKenzie, and produced by Rick Pope.

-The song achieved great chart success, peaking at No. 6 on the UK Singles Chart.
-It also reached No. 3 in Italy, No. 4 in Iceland, and No. 10 in Finland.
+The song achieved great chart success, peaking at No. 6 on the UK Singles Chart, and reached No. 3 in Italy, No. 4 in Iceland, and No. 10 in Finland.
+It peaked at number 7 on the U.S. Dance Club Songs chart.
+The accompanying music video was directed by Adrian Moat and filmed in Spain.
 The B-side to the single is an instrumental, "Slipin' 'N' Slidin'", a song originating from another Jamiroquai track called "Mr Boogie", which was a live-only song.
 "Slipin 'N' Slidin'", just like "Mr Boogie", also has a vocal version.